wingschain/wicc-webwallet-extensions/README.md

 WingsMax is a browser extension wallet for WingsChain.

-It allows users to manage their account info, add `WRC20` token, check balance, create/import/export mnemonics, transfer WICC and `WRC20` token, etc.
+It allows users to manage their account info, check balance, create/import/export mnemonics, transfer WICC , etc.

 More importantly, WingsMax provides the WiccWallet interface to developers.
 Developers can integrate `WiccWallet` when developing DAPP so that they can sign and broadcast WingsChain transactions.
 In turn enabling the use of DAPP from within the browser.